neuroretransmit/rc6/README.md

     RC6<u32> rc6 = RC6<u32>();
     // Encrypt/Decrypt take in a vector of bytes, u8 is defined in types.h
     vector<u8> block(16);
-    // Please create a random key, although RC6 has no known key weaknesses vector<u8> key(16);
+    // Please create a random key, although RC5/RC6 has failed to reveal weakness in key-setup vector<u8> key(16);

     rc6.encrypt(block, key);